Bill Gammels 5 Essentials of Good Fly Casting

 I have always maintained that if you want to improve your fly fishing the place to focus your effort is on improving your fly casting and presentation skills.

-These 5 fly casting essentials were developed by Bill Gammel and introduced in Texas in 1990.
+These five fly casting essentials were developed by Bill & Jay Gammel and were first introduced in Texas in 1990.
 They apply to all good single handed casts and overhead casting with the two handed rod.

 While the accompanying fly casting video clips are about 10 years old now, and many will have seen them already, they are a solid reference to help illustrate Bills 5 essentials.
 These fly casting videos have featured far and wide on many blogs and websites.
 They regularly appear on the Orvis blog and Midcurrent and have received millions of combined views.
 The entire collection can be viewed on our fly casting YouTube channel here